2012 Houston Texans season

-The 2012 Houston Texans season was the franchise's 11th season in the National Football League and the 7th under head coach Gary Kubiak.
-The Texans improved on their 10–6 record from 2011, finishing two games better with a 12-4 mark, which still stands as the best record in team history.
-The Texans won their second consecutive AFC South division title, and defeated the Cincinnati Bengals in the Wild Card round of the playoffs for a second consecutive season.
-However, they were defeated by the New England Patriots in the Divisional round.
-The 2012 Texans hold the record for most points ever scored in the average game of a season for the team with 26 points, including scoring 126 points within the first four games.
-They scored 26 points or more seven times.
+The 2012 season was the Houston Texans' 11th in the National Football League (NFL) and their seventh under head coach Gary Kubiak.
+The Texans improved on their 10–6 record from 2011, finishing two games better with a franchise-best 12–4 mark.
+The Texans won their second consecutive AFC South division title, and defeated the Cincinnati Bengals in the wild card round of the playoffs for a second consecutive season.
+However, they were defeated by the New England Patriots in the divisional round.
+The Texans scored 416 points in the regular season, which is a team record.